jenglund/rlship-tools/FUTUREWORK.md

 This document outlines the roadmap for future development of the Tribe project, including planned features, implementation details, and testing strategies.

+## Authentication and Tribe Management Implementation Plan

+### Overview
+This implementation plan outlines the steps needed to connect the frontend and backend for basic user authentication, user registration, and tribe management features.

+### User Flow
+1. **Authentication Flow**
+   - When a user attempts to log in, we collect their email
+   - If the email exists in our system, log the user in
+   - If the email doesn't exist, prompt for additional information (display name, etc.)
+   - Create a new user account with the provided information
+   - Log the new user in

+2. **Tribe Management Flow**
+   - After login, user sees a list of tribes they belong to (empty for new users)
+   - User can create a new tribe by clicking a "Create Tribe" button
+   - When creating a tribe, prompt for tribe name
+   - After tribe creation, user is automatically added as a member
+   - Display the tribe overview page showing all members
+   - Add ability to delete tribes with confirmation prompt
+   - After deletion, return to the tribes list screen

+### Implementation Tasks

+#### Backend Tasks
+1. **Authentication Endpoints**
+   - Implement `/api/auth/check-email` endpoint to verify if an email exists
+   - Create `/api/auth/register` endpoint for new user registration
+   - Implement `/api/auth/login` endpoint for user login
+   - Add proper validation for user input

+2. **User Management**
+   - Implement user service for creating and managing users
+   - Add validation for required user fields (email, display name)
+   - Create repository functions for user operations

+3. **Tribe Management Endpoints**
+   - Implement `/api/tribes` endpoint with GET (list) and POST (create) methods
+   - Create `/api/tribes/:id` endpoint with GET (details) and DELETE methods
+   - Ensure proper authentication and authorization checks

+4. **Error Handling**
+   - Implement consistent error responses
+   - Add validation error handling
+   - Create middleware for authentication verification

+#### Frontend Tasks
+1. **Authentication Components**
+   - Update `LoginScreen` to handle email input
+   - Create `RegistrationScreen` for new user information collection
+   - Implement `AuthService` for API communication
+   - Update `AuthContext` to manage user state

+2. **Tribe Management Components**
+   - Enhance `TribesListScreen` to display user's tribes
+   - Add "Create Tribe" button and associated modal/form
+   - Create `TribeDetailScreen` to show tribe members
+   - Implement delete functionality with confirmation dialog
+   - Add proper navigation between screens

+3. **Services and API Integration**
+   - Enhance `tribeService.js` to communicate with backend API
+   - Create `userService.js` for user-related API calls
+   - Implement proper error handling and loading states

+4. **UI Improvements**
+   - Add form validation for user inputs
+   - Implement loading indicators during API calls
+   - Create error notifications for failed operations
+   - Add confirmation dialogs for destructive actions

+### Testing Strategy
+1. **Unit Tests**
+   - Test user registration and login logic
+   - Test tribe creation and deletion functionality
+   - Verify proper state management

+2. **Integration Tests**
+   - Test API integration with backend
+   - Verify proper error handling

+3. **E2E Tests**
+   - Test complete user flows from login to tribe management

+### Implementation Order
+1. Backend authentication endpoints
+2. Frontend authentication components
+3. Backend tribe management endpoints
+4. Frontend tribe management components
+5. Error handling and validation
+6. Testing and refinement

 ## User Story Implementation Plans

 ### User Story #1: Basic Authentication and Tribe Viewing Flow